BanementI/random-repos/README.md

 ### Discord
 - [NoDeletedMessages](https://github.com/Mega-Mewthree/BetterDiscordTrustedUnofficialPlugins) - See messages even after they've been deleted.
 - [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) - Exports Discord chat logs to a file.
-- [Mellow](https://github.com/v0idp/Mellow) - Communicates with serveral other APIs like Ombi, Sonarr, Radarr and Tautlli and use those services in your Discord client.
-Why would you want to do that, anyway?

 ### Research & Proof of Concepts
 - [Apple_Bleee](https://github.com/hexway/apple_bleee) - Experimental PoC that shows what an attacker gets from Apple devices if they sniff Bluetooth traffic.